 Internet and free WiFi in Melbourne: The State Library in Melbourne and Federation Square are the best places for free wi-fi.

 Internet and free WiFi in Adelaide: the university library in North Terrace is a great place.
-In Adelaide CBD there is free wi-fi and is working pretty good.
+In Adelaide CBD, there is free wi-fi, and it is working pretty good.